vsmid/rudimentary/README.md

 It all started as a playground for the new Java module system.

-The goal of this framework it to produce the simplest possible Java framework by trying to use only JDK (notable exceptions are libraries dealing with JSON conversions).
-It avoides using annotations and reflection as much as possible.
+The goal of this framework it to produce the simplest possible Java framework by trying to use only JDK (notable exceptions for now are libraries dealing with JSON conversions).
+It avoids using annotations and reflection as much as possible.

 This framework is also opinionated and promotes flat application/service design.
 This means there is no strict separation on controller, service and repository layers.
 One web method implementation is contained within a single Java file.
 Of course, there is nothing preventing you to do it your own way :)